Wouldn't you like to feel like you've got it all handled?

 (For younger students, of course, we’ll take your parents’ ideas into consideration, and we'll talk about the best ways to keep them in the loop.)

-We'll keep in touch to keep you on track
+in touch to keep you

 A key part of the plan is accountability.
 You and I will set up a system for checking in that will help make sure you are staying on track toward your goals.
 This might be through text, email or phone calls.